ggpal7117/US-Economy-Insights-With-Time-Series/README.md

 # Forecasting Unemployment
 Unemployment moves in cycles with peaks and troughs, with changes in the economy, technology, policies, etc. SARIMA models were meant to handle data that is seasonal; however, since the peaks and troughs aren't fixed, it is considered to be cyclical.
 Using the same Box-Jenkins method, we found the non-seasonal orders to predict unemployment.
 First, I used very large p and q values to find and identify the trends from past data.
-48 AR lags means the model will learn from 24 years of data.
-However, this huge model likely causes/caused overfitting despite the somewhat accurate predictions.
+52 AR lags means that the model will learn from 26 years of data.
+However, this huge model likely cause/caused overfitting despite the somewhat accurate predictions.

 After this, I used auto_arima to find the best model and used a rolling forecast origin algorithm to determine the model's accuracy, which turned out to be very good.